Important questions to ask before undergoing minimally invasive herniated disc surgery

 - What are the infection and/or complication rates of this kind of herniated disc surgery?

 - How long can I expect to miss work or school?

 Some of these answers may be dependent on the type of minimally invasive surgery you are researching.
 For example, you may experience a slightly longer period of no driving following a minimally invasive stabilization surgery than you would experience after a minimally invasive decompression surgery.

 The minimally invasive answer

 At Laser Spine Institute, we know that you have a lot of questions to ask before you consent to herniated disc surgery.
-That’s why we offer an initial consultation, as well as a review of your MRI or CT scan to determine if you are a candidate and to give you an opportunity to speak with one of our medication professionals about your questions or concerns.
-We believe that patient-centered care means empowering each patient with the knowledge to make the best decision about your spine care needs.
+That’s why we offer a free MRI review* to determine if you are a candidate and to give you an opportunity to speak with one of our team members about your questions or concerns.
+We believe that patient-centered care means empowering each patient with the knowledge to make the best decision about their spine care needs.
+Contact us today.